Mechitza: Separate seating in synagogue

 The Orthodox Union (OU), the main body of Modern Orthodox synagogues in the United States, adopted a policy of not accepting synagogues without mechitzot as new members, and strongly encouraging existing synagogues to adopt them.
 In 2002, Rabbi Avi Weiss of Yeshivat Chovevei Torah, stated that "As an Orthodox institution, Yeshivat Chovevei Torah requires its students to daven in synagogues with mechitzot."
 The Jewish Ledger reported that as of 2005, "Beth Midrash Hagadol-Beth Joseph remains the only synagogue in the country affiliated with the Orthodox Union (OU) to have so-called 'mixed seating.
 However, in 2015 this synagogue decided to leave the OU, after learning that the OU was planning to expel it from OU membership.
-Mixed-seating Orthodox synagogues, which were a prevalent minority as late as a generation ago, have now all but disappeared.
-The partnership minyan movement, which seeks a greater synagogue role for women within an Orthodox context, requires a mechitza.

 The Union for Traditional Judaism, a so-called ‘Conservadox’ organization, recently published a viewpoint arguing that a mechitza is not required to have a particular height by either Biblical law or rabbinic decree.

-Men and women are generally not separated in most Conservative synagogues, although it is a permissible option within Conservative Judaism and some Conservative synagogues, particularly in Canada, have one or have separate seating for men and women without a physical partition.
-Conservative Judaism takes the position that the Mechitza referred to in Talmud Tractate Sukkah applied only to the festival of Sukkah in the Temple and that its use to separate men and women for synagogue worship and other occasions represents a custom rather than a requirement of core Jewish law, and is subject to contemporary Rabbinic re-examination.
-Some Conservative synagogues (e.g. in Europe and Israel) also have a meḥitza or separate seating sections for men and women without a physical partition.
-At one point the synagogue in the Jewish Theological Seminary did so.

 Reform and Reconstructionist Judaism, consistent with their view that traditional religious law is not mandatory in modern times and a more liberal interpretation of gender roles, do not use mechitzot in their synagogues.
 This development is historically connected with the United States; the original German Reform retained the women's balcony, although the "curtain or lattice-work" was removed.
 (Even in Orthodoxy there is a dispute as to whether a balcony requires a curtain.)

-It has been argued that abolition of the mechitza became a symbol of Reform Judaism and that, correspondingly, opposition to its abolition became a symbol of Orthodoxy.